dwp/db-migration-spike/README.md

 # db-migration-spike

 This spike consists of:
-- a simple microservice `personal-details-server` which exposes the following CRUD operations via REST over HTTP (see `uk.gov.dwp.personal.details.api.PersonalDetailsClient` for further details):
+- a simple microservice `personal-details-server` (See building personal-details-server for deployment instructions) which exposes the following CRUD operations via REST over HTTP (see
+`uk.gov.dwp.personal.details.api.PersonalDetailsClient` for further details):
   - `GET /personal-details/{personalDetailsId}`
   - `POST /personal-details`
   - `PUT /personal-details`
   - `DELETE /personal-details/{personalDetailsId`
-- a simple "client": `personal-details-client` which hits each of the HTTP endpoints of `personal-details-server` at regular intervals
+- a simple example "client": `personal-details-client` which hits each of the HTTP endpoints of `personal-details-server` at regular intervals
  (see `uk.gov.dwp.personal.details.client.PersonalDetailsClientApplication` for further details).
 - a standalone migration microservice which:
   - Does something